Campaign Management

 Webhook Integration

 Webhooks provide real-time integration capabilities by automatically sending HTTP requests to external APIs when campaign events occur.
-This enables seamless integration with security orchestration platforms, notification systems, ticketing systems, and custom applications for enhanced automation and monitoring.
+This enables integration with security orchestration platforms, notification systems, ticketing systems, and custom applications for automation and monitoring.

-Each webhook call is triggered immediately when a campaign event occurs, providing instant visibility into user interactions and campaign progress.
+Each webhook call is triggered when a campaign event occurs, providing visibility into user interactions and campaign progress.
 This real-time data streaming enables rapid response to security awareness training needs and automated workflow integration.

 Webhook Request Format